SKYTEXCoder/sixkul-sim-nextjs16-approuter/student_my_extracurriculars_implementation_specifications.md

     },
   },
   orderBy: {
-    created_at: 'desc',
+    created_at: "desc",
   },
 });
 ```

 The data MUST then be mapped into a view model for rendering. }
 }
 ]
 }